-To qualify, every team must make at least one novel contribution within their soccer software - A team must have made at least one contribution within the last 3 years.
+To qualify, every team must make at least one novel contribution within their soccer software within the last 3 years.
 Contributions outside of this period are no longer considered sufficiently novel and a team must make at least one new contribution.
 It is also mandatory for a team to use their novel contribution in all competition games.
 A novel contribution is: